clrvyntx/i4a/components/wireless/server/README.md

 # Server Component

 Responsabilities:
-- Creates an UDP server.
+- Creates a TCP server.
 - Listens for incoming messages.
 - Sends messages to the clients.